“There Ain’t No Cheeseburgers Where We’re Goin” a short story

 That’s when I saw a run over squirrel in the road.
 There was no doubt about his being dead.
-Blood had come out of his nose and butthole and a little bit of intestine was visible through his fur.
+Blood had come out of his nose and behind and a little bit of intestine was visible through his fur.
 I started crying because his little face still looked so cute and all of a sudden life felt so mean and cruel.
 I picked up his lifeless body and carried him over to the side of the road.

 I knew I hadn’t hallucinated it.
 I’d never done drugs.
 And I knew I wasn’t crazy.
 Oddly, the experience made me feel better.
 It was lovely to witness such a miracle.
 I still didn’t think I did it, I wasn’t even touching his body when it happened.
 But I felt like it was a beautiful gift that I got to behold, just like the beetle only even more hardcore magical.
-And it sort of vindicated me in my own head.
-This must be why I don’t have lots of friends, I thought.
-They sense something different about me and this is it.
-I get to see stuff like this and they don’t.

 “Bill why the hell did you hire him in the first place?” my dad asked him.
 Normally my dad helped Mr. Hastings out with house repairs.
 None of us had too much money in this neighborhood but we all kinda looked out for each other.
 Mr. Hastings looked sort of sheepish and started talking about how this guy named Dan had knocked on his door and said he could do the job for cheap.
 I went back in the house so he wouldn’t be embarrassed.
 I think he just felt bad asking my dad to help him all the time so he spent some money he didn’t have.
 I could hear my dad talking to him about it and then they went into Mr. Hasting’s house for a while.

 So the issue was resolved and I didn’t think I’d see the creepy guy again.
 And we didn’t for a while.
 But then a few months later I ran into him at the station where my dad worked.
 My dad was in getting change for a customer and the guy Dan pulled up in the big green pickup truck.
 He leaned out the window and told me what a pretty girl I was.
 I told him he was too and went inside the minimart to wait.
 When I came back out he was gone.
 “You tell me if you see him again” said my dad, “Piece of shit”.
 It surprised me to see my dad get so aggressive, he hardly ever did.
-And Dan just seemed like some perv to me.

 One evening I was cutting through the Bureau of Land Management woods to get to Henry’s house.
-There’s a fire road behind my house and I walk down that a ways before I can get in the back way into Henry’s subdivision.
+There’s a fire road behind my house and I walk down that a ways before I can get in the back way into Henry’s house.
 Henry and I always had an hour together alone before his parents got home from work so we had the house to ourselves and could be as loud as we wanted while we did it.

 It was twilight and drizzling and I heard a large truck coming up behind me but when I turned around I couldn’t see anything because the headlights were in my eyes.
 I stepped off to the side in some brush to give it room as it passed and then there was a blinding flash of light in my head and I disappeared.